-The enhanced Bangsamoro Regional Action Plan on Women, Peace, and Security (RAPWPS) stands out as a unique document in the Philippines, as it contextualizes the national action plan to the realities of the region.
+The enhanced Bangsamoro RAPWPS stands out as a unique document in the Philippines, as it contextualizes the national action plan to the realities of the region.
 Lessons can be drawn from the RAPWPS, including the importance of adapting action plans to fit local circumstances while remaining aligned with the national plan.
 The RAPWPS focused on various sectors such as aid and development, security, local government unit (LGU) receptiveness, and advocacy, with geographic areas of focus chosen based on their relevance to conflict transformation.

 Despite the challenges posed by the COVID-19 pandemic and the transitional period for the Bangsamoro region, significant peace initiatives were carried out.
-These initiatives encompassed capacity-building training, psychosocial and mental health support for women in conflict, values transformation training, creating spaces for women in civil society organizations (CSOs), establishing referral pathways for violence against women and children (VAWC), integrating the WPS agenda in municipalities, and forming support systems like the Community of WPS practitioners.
-Other achievements included the formulation of the Bangsamoro Gender and Development (GAD) Code and the review and formulation of local GAD codes.
+These initiatives encompassed capacity-building training, psychosocial and mental health support for women in conflict, values transformation training, creating spaces for women in CSOs, establishing referral pathways for violence against women and children (VAWC), integrating the WPS agenda in municipalities, and forming support systems like the Community of WPS practitioners.
+Other achievements included the formulation of the Bangsamoro GAD Code and the review and formulation of local GAD codes.

-The assessment also shed light on emerging issues within the women, peace, and security agenda, such as local armed conflicts (rido), climate change, engaging diverse populations, cybersecurity, and the role of women in normalization processes.
+The assessment also shed light on emerging issues within the WPS agenda, such as local armed conflicts (rido), climate change, engaging diverse populations, cybersecurity, and the role of women in normalization processes.
 However, addressing the intersectionality and diversity of women's experiences posed a complex challenge.
 Implementation challenges included a lack of technical resources, adherence to health protocols during the pandemic, limited accessibility to conflict areas, inadequate data for baselining, misconceptions about women's roles in Islam, and a reliance on post-disaster aid mentality.